jbamisaye/app-integration-platform-mvp/docs/actual/README.md

 - **PostgreSQL on AWS RDS**: Provides relational integrity and managed operations while fitting existing enterprise skills.
 - **React + Tailwind CSS**: Enables rapid UI development with a clean and responsive user experience.

-### Omissions & Trade-offs
+### Architectural Omissions & Trade-offs
-- Real-time load balancing and taxi dispatch logic are offloaded to the global taxi provider.
+- **Real-time dispatch & load balancing** are handled by the global taxi provider.
+The platform trusts their algorithms for optimal pickup experience.
-- No implementation of retry logic, compensation flows, or SLA enforcement in this documentation.
-- Security layers (e.g., WAF, DDoS protection) assumed but not diagrammed in detail.
-- Assumes well-formed and reliable APIs from third-party partners.
+- **No retry logic or compensation flows** have been implemented in this MVP.
+Failed requests may result in a degraded user experience.
+- **Security assumptions are implicit**.
+WAF, API throttling, and DDoS protection are considered out-of-scope for this MVP but would be required in production.
+- **Third-party APIs are assumed reliable and stable**.
+Error handling for edge cases (e.g., rate limits, format inconsistencies) would need to be added.
+- **Simplified data sync logic** has been used.
+Lounge/taxi inventories are not updated in real-time but assumed to be synchronized periodically or via webhook triggers.
+- **Lack of user-facing fallback mechanisms**.
+If a booking fails or inventory is outdated, there is no automated feedback, suggestion, or admin intervention built-in yet.

 ### Future Enhancements
 - Add AI-based personalization for departure time estimation.